 GHB Withdrawal Signs

 GHB detox withdrawal may begin soon after your last dose, within one to six hours.
 During withdrawal, your brain which has become used to having some depressed functions is suddenly freed from the drug.
 Resulting in a severe rebound effect.
 All previously held-back functions now start to flood your system.
 And some dangerous psychological and even physical side effects may overload it.
 This is the main reason why you should never try to quit GHB suddenly or go ‘cold turkey.
 It is essential to have your vital signs monitored during GHB withdrawal to ensure your safety.
 The severity of your GHB withdrawal symptoms will depend on the level of usage before quitting.

 If you were a heavy user, taking a dose of GHB every two hours for several years could place you at risk of more serious side effects.
 GHB withdrawal can be similar to the process of withdrawal from other illicit drugs.
 Like benzodiazepines, and may lead to life-threatening seizures.
-If you have become dependent on GHB, abruptly quitting, or seriously reducing your use of the drug may lead to several unpleasant symptoms.
+If you are dependent on GHB, abruptly quitting, or seriously reducing your use of the drug may lead to several unpleasant symptoms.
 Such as psychosis, delirium, increased heart rate, nausea, vomiting, anxiety, insomnia, hallucinations, and so on.